Pros and Cons of Aging in Place

 • Lack of control over management of residence and consequently, stress arising from management decisions such as changes in policies, turnover of staff or increases in rent

 The above factors are only meant to be general, and not all factors will apply to everyone or be true in each case.
 In an ideal world, we would all have large families with help from all members, space for everyone, and the finances to support it.
 Each community would be a village to help raise children and to help our elders transition in life.
 Unfortunately, reality is much harsher.
-In the end, it’s a personal family decision with the senior’s wishes being paramount.
+In the end, it’s a personal family decision with the senior’s wishes being paramount when it comes to the pros and cons of aging in place.

 It’s not easy, but support is available to help you make the right decision.
 There are advisors out there that you can turn to for guidance, advice and recommendations, such as our sister company, Home to Home and other eldercare advisors in your community and across Canada